 Laboratory of Neurosciences (LNS)

 The LNS seeks to understand the cellular and molecular mechanisms of neural plasticity during aging and to develop novel interventions for the prevention and treatment of neurodegenerative conditions such as Alzheimer's, Parkinson's, and Huntington's diseases, as well as stroke.
-The LNS has a particular focus on signal transduction pathways that control the development and plasticity of nerve cell circuits, and how these pathways are altered in aging and neurological disorders.
-Examples include: the mechanisms regulating neural stem cells; neurotrophic factor signaling; adaptive stress response pathways; cellular calcium homeostasis; and pathways that modify energy metabolism and oxidative stress.
-Using animal models, LNS investigators are discovering how factors such as dietary energy intake and exercise affect the brain during aging, and they are developing and testing novel drugs that preserve or enhance brain function using animal models.
+The LNS has a particular focus on signal transduction pathways that control the development and adult plasticity of nerve cell circuits, and how these pathways are affected by dietary energy intake and exercise in the contexts of aging and neurological disorders.
+Examples include: mechanisms regulating neurogenesis and the integration of newly generated neurons into existing neuronal circuits; neurotrophic factor signaling; adaptive stress response pathways; cellular calcium homeostasis; and pathways that regulate neuronal bioenergetics.
+Using animal models and studies of human subjects LNS investigators are discovering how factors such as dietary energy intake and exercise affect the brain during aging, and they are developing and testing novel interventions designed to optimize brain function throughout the lifespan.

 Laboratory of Behavioral Neuroscience (LBN)